ares466/aws-notes/DYNAMODB.md

 >
 > The OrderDate, Quarter, Month, and Year represent different dimensions for the same year.
 Using GSIs that include these attributes allows for efficient querying.

+### Overload GSI Key

+The global secondary index key overloading design pattern is enabled by designating and reusing an attribute name (column header) across different item types and storing a value in that attribute depending on the context of the item type.

 ### Sparse GSIs

 GSIs should be sparse to improve GSI scan performance, reduce cost, and improve efficiency.